TLW's Fashionscope™ (Fashion Designer Historyscope)

 In Nov.
 1976 gay Portsmouth, Va.-born fashion designer Perry Edwin Ellis (1940-86) presents his first women's sportswear line called Portfolio for the Vera Cos., founding his own fashion house Perry Ellis Internat. in 1978, along with a showroom on 7th Ave. in New York City, branching into men's wear in 1980, reaching sales of $250M in 1986, becoming known for their menswear collection of "non-traditional, modern classics"; too bad, he dies of AIDS on May 30, 1986.

+Looking for something?
 In 1976 gay French fashion designer Jean-Paul Gaultier (1952-) debuts his first collection, becoming known as the enfant terrible of French fashion for his shocking ideas based on street wear, incl. man-skirts and cone-breasted bustiers worn by Madonna and Marilyn Manson; in 2003-10 he becomes the creative dir. of Hermes.
+In 1985 Gaultier introduces man-skirts on the Paris runways, causing him to become known as the enfante terrible of French fashion, designing Madonna's cone bra for her 1990 Blonde Ambition Tour; Brad Pitt models for Joe Boxer, which introduces underwear worn on the outside, the first bikini brief for men, and a pair of boxers with a raccoon tail.

 In 1977 Japanese fashion designer Hanae Mori (1926-) opens a haute couture design house in Paris, becoming an icon of the liberated woman and growing to $500M sales by the 1990s.